Your Questions About OSHA and HIPAA Training Requirements, Answered

 people sitting in a row listening to training

-HIPAA is a federal law that establishes national standards to protect the privacy and security of individuals’ health information.
-It sets rules for how healthcare providers and insurers must protect and handle personal health information.
+HIPAA protects the privacy and security of individuals’ health information.
+Training ensures all healthcare workers understand the standards required for healthcare providers and insurers to protect and handle personal health information.

 Proper understanding of and compliance with OSHA and HIPAA regulations are essential for several reasons, including: